Guidelines for grantees

 If you have been awarded a dissertation grant, you must send us information on the date of the public examination of the dissertation and, where possible, a permanent link to the online version of the doctoral thesis.
 No other reporting or accounts are required.

-Final settlement
+Final accounts

 You can deliver the final accounts concerning the use of the grant to the Cancer Foundation immediately after the end of the grant period but no later than 14 months after it has ended.

 If there is unused grant money at the end of the funding period, you may use the money one calendar year after the end of the period.
-If there is still money left over after one year, the Cancer Foundation may for justified reasons extend your grant period based on a written application addressed to the Foundation.
+If there is still money left over after one year, the Cancer Foundation may for justified reasons extend your grant period based on a written application addressed to the Secretary General

 Travel grants

 Travel grants awarded by the Cancer Foundation may not be used for daily allowances (per diem).
 The travel grants are paid in a single instalment based on hotel bills, conference fees or equivalent original receipts.
 Make sure that the original documents display the currency.
 Please send your travel claim form no later than six months after travelling.
-The Cancer Foundation will only reimburse expenses incurred during the period specified in the call text.

 Please include all travel expenses in the invoice, even if the final sum exceeds the granted amount.
 Also indicate on the invoice if any other institution pays for part of your expenses.
-The Cancer Foundation will not reimburse costs that have already been reimbursed by another institution, but we may also pay the travel grant into the account of a research organisation.
+Travel grants can also be paid into the research organisation’s account.
+The Cancer Foundation will not reimburse costs that have already been funded from another source.
+The Cancer Foundation will only reimburse expenses incurred during the period specified in the call text.

 If the grant will not cover all travel expenses, we can, on request, provide a breakdown of the costs reimbursed by the Cancer Foundation.